DataDog/dd-trace-rb/docs/UpgradeGuide.md

 trace = Datadog::Tracing.active_trace

 # NOTE: We must produce the digest BEFORE starting the thread.
-#       Otherwise if its lazily evaluated within the thread,
+#       Otherwise if it's lazily evaluated within the thread,
 #       the thread's trace may follow the wrong parent span.
 trace_digest = trace.to_digest